fisodd/www-fisodd-com/content/code/csview.rst

 CSView offers one way to quickly load a file and then play around with the contents either in a tabular view or in a chart graphic.
+CSView provides simple controls to choose which columns to select, what rows to filter out, how to sort/resort.
+The chart view can easily change axes, color column values, show full information by hovering over a datapoint, and supports a brush feature to zoom in on areas of interest.

 CSView is a quick data exploration tool.
 It is not meant for generating presentation materials,